Trademark Application in Turkey

 If a third party files an opposition, we prepare a substantive response with evidence and legal argument.
 Decisions are issued by TÜRKPATENT’s Trademarks Department and may be appealed to the Re-examination and Evaluation Board (YİDK) within two months.

-Timeline: 1–2 months after opposition period (if unopposed)
+Timeline: 1–2 months after the opposition period (if unopposed)

-After payment of the registration fee, TÜRKPATENT issues the Trademark Registration Certificate.
+Once the registration fee is paid, TÜRKPATENT issues the Trademark Registration Certificate.
 The registration is valid for 10 years from the filing date and is renewable indefinitely in 10-year periods.

 Total typical timeline for an unopposed application: 6–8 months.
 For an opposed application: 12–18 months.